tymyrddin/purple/source/docs/distribution-networks/operating-context/operations-and-cadence/operational-priorities.md

 sustainability reporting from the 2024 report onward, and the CO2-reduction targets aligned to the European Green Deal (2024 report).

-Hypothesis: the operator is being pulled by targets that do not fully align, since the reliability and cost-efficiency incentives push toward conservative management of the existing network while the transition targets push toward maximum build, and the same constrained crews serve both.
+The operator looks pulled by targets that do not fully align, since the reliability and cost-efficiency incentives push toward conservative management of the existing network while the transition targets push toward maximum build, and the same constrained crews serve both.